ioaneomerod/ioaneomerod.github.io/projects/records.md

 Enter an option: 7
 ```
 This project was a culmination of various things learned through out the semester.
-A lot of class assignments required us to  create simple, text based user interfaces and handle incorrect input from a user.
+A lot of class assignments required us to  create simple, text based user interfaces and handle incorrect input from a user, which was used to ensure the user input was what I expected and did not contain anything that could break my program.
-We had to create structures in C and C++ and classes in C++, which was needed when we worked with the linked list class and record structure in this project.
+We had to create structures and classes in C and C++, which was needed to create the linked list class and record structure that made up this project's database.
-SCCS was used as version control in previous assignements and we had to use again in this project.
-A makefile had to be used to compile the files in this project, and a bash script had to be made that would check our files out of SCCS to be compiled and run.
+SCCS, Source Code Control System, was used for version control, so we could access older versions of our code in previous assignments.
+We learned how to create a Makefile to compile and link our files into an executable program with only one command.
+For this final project, not only did we have to use SCCS and a Makefile, but we also had to create a bash script named getrelease that would get all of the files necessary to run the project from SCCS in a single command.

 Here is the source code for my project: <a href="https://github.com/ioaneomerod/records-project"><i class="large github icon "></i>Records</a>